raissaccorreia/spring-challenge-pyyne/README.md

 ## 🔧 Running the tests <a name = "tests"></a>

-To run all the tests just run the following command:
+To run all the tests:

 ```bash
 mvn test
 ```

-To run tests from a specific class, just run the following command:
+To run tests from a specific class:

 "LifoTests" are for the stack functionality "DictTests" are for the key-value storage functionality